amaranth-lang/amaranth/docs/guide.rst

 .. note::

-    If you are nesting two state machines within each other, the :pc:`m.next = ...` syntax always refers to the innermost one.
+    If you are nesting two state machines within each other, the :py:`m.next = ...` syntax always refers to the innermost one.
 To change the state of the outer state machine from within the inner one, use an intermediate signal.

 .. _lang-comb: